RockX-SG/uniiotx/README.md

 and [IoTeX Ethereum API Compatibility](https://docs.iotex.io/reference/babel-web3-api) websites.

 ### Account Configuration
-You can add a new account by executing the following command: `brownie accounts new {INSERT-ACCOUNT-NAME}`
+You can add a new account by running the following command: `brownie accounts new {INSERT-ACCOUNT-NAME}`

 Make sure to replace {INSERT-ACCOUNT-NAME} with your name of choice.
 The following account names are used to [deploy](https://github.com/RockX-SG/uniiotx/blob/main/scripts/deploy/testnet.py)